The Housing Act 2004 introduced a new definition of a house in multiple occupation. The new definition is detailed and complex.

 Generally a house in multiple occupation will be a property occupied by more than one household and more than two people, and may include bedsits, shared houses and some self contained flats.

 Houses fully converted into self contained flats will generally not be HMOs provided that they were/are converted in accordance with the appropriate building regulation standards.
 This will, as a minimum be the 1991 regulations.

 The council may declare a property to be a HMO where there is significant usage of the property as a HMO.

 You may require planning permission to convert your property to a HMO.
 See our planning pages for more information.

 All HMOs in Salford must adhere to the council's HMO standards.
 These standards cover things like minimum room sizes, amenity standards and fire safety requirements.

 Below, you can download a copy of Salford’s HMO standards along with a copy of the Lacors fire safety guidance document.

 The Regulatory Reform (Fire Safety) Order 2005 sets out whether you are required to carry out a fire risk assessment.

-If your HMO is: three or more storeys with; five or more people who form two or more households, you will need a Mandatory HMO Licence.
+If your HMO has five or more people who form two or more households, you will need a Mandatory HMO Licence.

 When a licence is granted, a number of licence conditions must be adhered to.
 These can be downloaded from the bottom of this page.